Valdermaut/Timer-Countdown/README.md

 # Timer-Countdown
-A javascript encrypted timer countdown for speaker entry
+A javascript encrypted timer countdown for event beginning